 Projects are suitable for Biology graduates and for those with interest in Bioinformatics.
-For further information about the studentship contact [email protected]
+For further information about the studentship contact [Email Address Removed], telephone 01784 443184.

 • Cook C, Devoto A: Fuel from plant cell walls: recent developments in second generation bioethanol research.
 J Sci Food Agr 2011, 91:1729-1732.